anktsrkr/anktsrkr.github.io/content/post/implementing-hub-spoke-network-topology-in-azure-part1.md

 In the above diagram, though I have shown all virtual networks are in same subscription and same region but please note it is absolutely possible to connect virtual networks from different subscription or different azure region.

-In my next post, I will start to implement the architecture.
+In my next [post](/post/implementing-hub-spoke-network-topology-in-azure-part2) , I will start to implement the architecture.

 [^1]:  [Azure Architecture Reference](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)